kavia-common/app-gateway/App2AppProvider/app2appprovider-technical-design.md

 ## Security Considerations

-- `RequestContext.appId` and `RequestContext.connectionId` must originate from authenticated/authorized sources.
+- `RequestContext.appId` and `RequestContext.connectionId (uint32_t)` must originate from authenticated/authorized sources.
 - Capability names should be validated against policy to ensure only authorized apps can register/handle them.
 - Avoid leaking `correlationId` outside intended boundaries.
 Treat it as a transient identifier.
 - Validate payload sizes and enforce limits to prevent resource exhaustion.